 "Look, Driscoll's coming back," Jack said.
 "I got to go."

 "Okay, I'll talk to you later when I get a break," Jack said.

 "Alright," I said.
 I hung up knowing that I could've just stayed on the phone with him all day if I could.

-I think back to when I first met Jack, never once thinking that the man standing in front of her would ever make her this happy.
+I thought back to when I first met Jack, never once thinking that the man standing in front of me would ever make me this happy.

 Her phone rang again.
 "Hello?"